alexmic/alexmic.github.com/_posts/2013-11-05-password-derivation-project-euler.md

 {% endraw %}
 {% endhighlight %}

 Running the code on keylog.txt returns **73162890** which succesfully solves the problem on Project Euler.
+You can find the full code in this <a href="https://gist.github.com/alexmic/6846774">gist.</a>